MichiganTokenizers/SKL-FlowTestnet-Hackathon/planning.md

 - **Bootstrap**: For styling and responsive design.

 #### Component Structure
-- **Authentication**: TON wallet login, Sleeper account association (linking wallet to Sleeper user ID).
+- **Authentication**: FLOW wallet login, Sleeper account association (linking wallet to Sleeper user ID).
   - `AssociateSleeper.jsx`: Component to handle user input of Sleeper username and trigger backend association.
 - **League Management**: Viewing league details, standings.
 - **Team Management**: Rosters for the most part will be managed on Sleeper app.